UUCW Constitution & Bylaws

 ARTICLE I – NAME

-As set forth in Article I of the Constitution of this Church, the name of this religious organization is the Unitarian Universalist Church of Worcester.
-Wherever the word “Church” is used in these Bylaws as amended from time to time, it shall refer to the Unitarian Universalist Church of Worcester.
+The name of this religious organization is the Unitarian Universalist Church of Worcester.
+The word “Church” when used in these Bylaws means the Unitarian Universalist Church of Worcester including its Members.

 ARTICLE II – PURPOSE